 In 1958, he joined DRDO as a senior scientific assistant, leading a small team focused on developing a prototype hovercraft.
 Later, he moved to the Indian Space Research Organization (ISRO) due to limited progress in the hovercraft program.
 Widely acclaimed as the “Missile Man of India,” he made substantial contributions to developing ballistic missiles and space rocket technology.
 He served as a driving force in advancing the nation’s defence technologies, ultimately elevating India to the status of nuclear power through his remarkable achievements.

-He stood out as a distinguished scientist and engineer, assuming the role of the 11th President of the nation from 2002 to 2007.
+He stood out as a distinguished scientist and engineer, taking the role of the 11th President of the nation from 2002 to 2007.
 His dedicated contribution was evident in the Pokhran-II nuclear test of 1998.
 With a visionary outlook and a wealth of ideas, he consistently aimed for the advancement of the country.

 In his book “India-2020,” he outlined action plans for the nation’s development by 2020.
 However, he believed that the true treasure of the nation resided in its youth, and he consistently encouraged and motivated them.
 He emphasized the need for inspirational role models in leadership to guide the younger generation.